Fuzy/intellij-find-in-path/README.md

 # intellij-find-in-path
-Plugin to IntelliJ - Find in path action - choose of saved configurations
+Plugin to IntelliJ - Find in Files action - choose of saved configurations